Frequently Asked Questions

 Depending on the assessment you are looking to have, developmental delays could be formally detected as early as the age of four, while learning difficulties would best be assessed once the child has commenced formal learning, such as during year 1 of primary school.
 Older research may suggest waiting longer, but this delay is not necessary for a thorough assessment and diagnosis.
 If you see your child struggling in school, any age is certainly deserving to receive the support they require at that time.

 Scope offers Developmental Screening for school readiness at kindy-age, and professional assessments with an Educational-Development-Psychologist to diagnose specific learning disorders from year 1 in primary school.

 We have select parking available in our building driveway, accessible from Quay Street, and there is ample on-street parking in the streets immediately adjacent to the building.(Quay Street, Coutts Street) Please make sure your select a spot that will allow for the entirety of your scheduled appointment, as there are a some spots limited to 1/4P or 2P.
 As with parking in any residential neighbourhood, please be kind to our neighbours and park in designated spots only without blocking any access to property driveways.
 We are also easily accessible by Ferry (Bulimba Ferry Terminal), and the #33 Stop on the 230/232 Bus route.

 Current Wait Time

-We do not have a wait time for counselling.
+We do have a short wait time for counselling of 4 weeks.

-Our wait time for psychoeducational assessment is 1-2 weeks.
+Our wait time for psychoeducational and neurocognitive assessment is 4 weeks.

 24 Oxford Street